lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Please do not hesitate to let us know if you have any queries.

 Just got the finance notice for year-end closing, which reminded me—our GitLab license expires on April 1st, 2026.​ Are you handling the renewal?

+Subject:​ Action Required: Confirmation of Clearing System Accounts (Due by Aug 26, 2026) Hi Finance team,

+Below are the accounts used in the Clearing System last year.
+Please let me know if any details need updating.

+If no changes are advised by Aug 26, 2026, I will automatically extend the expiry dates to prevent service interruption.

+Please be aware that failure to confirm may lead to reconciliation breaks from Aug 26, 2026​ onwards.

+xxxx

 #### Account setup
 Could I trouble you to set up SFTP access for our new risk colleague, peter?